HarishOP2U/Software-Testing/README.md

 - For example; Baidu.com supports only the Chinese language and can be accessed only by people from a few countries.
 Hence it is a localized product
 ___

+## Test Data Design Techniques/Test Case Design Techniques

+Used to prepare data for testing

+1. Reduce the Data

+2. More Coverage

+>> These are the 5 Techniques we use to prepare the data
+>> To reduce the data and increase the coverage at the same time

+### Equivalence Class Partitioning(ECP)

+Partition data into various classes and we can select data according to class and then test.
+It reduces the number of test cases and saves time in testing.

+- value check(1 value form a class)
+- classify/divide/partition the data into multiple classes

+### Boundary Value Analysis(BVA)

+The BVA technique is used to check the Boundaries of the input.

+- checks only boundary value (Min, Min+1, Min-1; Max, Max+1, Max-1)

+>> #### Input Domain Testing
+>> The value will be verified in the text box/input fields.
+>> We use ECP & BVA techniques.

+### Decision Table

+- If we have more number of conditions /actions then we use the decision table technique.
+- Here, we deal with combinations of inputs.
+- Here, we consider conditions and actions.

+### State Transition

+- In the State Transition technique changes in input conditions change the state of the Application.
+- This testing technique allows the tester to test the behavior of an AUT.
+- The tester can perform this action by entering various input conditions in a sequence.
+- In the State transition technique, the testing team provides positive as well as negative input test values for evaluating the system behavior.

+### Error Guessing

+Error guessing is one of the testing techniques used to find bugs in a software application based on a tester’s prior experience.
+- In Error guessing we don’t follow any specific rules.
+- It depends on Tester's Analytical skills and experience.
+- Some of the examples are:
+    - Submitting a form without entering values.
+    - Entering invalid values such as entering alphabets in the numeric field
+___